German Easter Breakfast- The BEST German Breakfast of the Year!

 Photo Credit- Gerhild Fulson from Just Like Oma

-At Just Like Oma has recipes for BOTH Wurst and Fleisch Salat.
+Just Like Oma has recipes for BOTH Wurst and Fleisch Salat.
 Both are a nice hearty addition to any breakfast or brunch.
-My cousin would add strips of Gouda cheese to the Fleischsalat… and even add cut up Hard Boiled eggs (you might have a few lying around … it is Easter)
+You’ll also find a delicious recipe for Fleisch Salat in my Easy German Cookbook.
+My cousin’s friend also gave me a delicious recipe for Schinken Käse Salat.
+You even add cut up Hard Boiled eggs (you might have a few lying around … it is Easter)

 Hefezopf Osterkranz (Yeast Braid/ Easter Wreath)